CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 <!-- vale off -->
 ### GTP Hashing
 <!-- vale on -->
-[GTP](## "GPRS Tunneling Protocol") carries mobile data within the core of the Mobile Operator’s network.
+[GTP](## "GPRS Tunneling Protocol") carries mobile data within the core of the mobile operator’s network.
 Traffic in the 5G Mobility core cluster, from cell sites to compute nodes, have the same source and destination IP address.
-The only way to identify the traffic is with the GTP [TEID](## "Tunnel Endpoint Identifier").
+The only way to identify individual flows is with the GTP [TEID](## "Tunnel Endpoint Identifier").
 Enabling GTP hashing adds the TEID as a hash parameter and helps the Cumulus Linux switches in the network to distribute mobile data traffic evenly across ECMP routes.

 GTP hashing is used for:
 - [GTP-U](## "GPRS Tunnelling Protocol User") packets ingressing physical ports or bonds.
-- VXLAN encapped GTP-U packets terminating on egress [VTEPs](## "Virtual Tunnel End Points").
+- VXLAN encapsulated GTP-U packets terminating on egress [VTEPs](## "Virtual Tunnel End Points").

 GTP hashing is only applicable if:
-- The outer header egressing the port is GTP encapped.
+- The outer header egressing the port is GTP encapsulated.
-- The ingress packet is either a GTP-U packet or a VXLAN encapped GTP-U packet.
+- The ingress packet is either a GTP-U packet or a VXLAN encapsulated GTP-U packet.

 {{%notice note%}}
 - Cumulus Linux supports GTP Hashing on NVIDIA Spectrum-2 and later.